Nao's analysis results

 Extraversion

 You tend to have low Extraversion.
-People with low Extraversion are often seen as reserved, humble, thoughtful, and possessing a unique worldview.
-Privately, you likely prefer hobbies enjoyed in small groups rather than large gatherings.
+Individuals with low Extraversion are often perceived as reserved, humble, thoughtful, and possessing a unique worldview.
+Privately, you likely prefer hobbies enjoyed in small groups over lively gatherings with many people.
+Professionally, you excel in roles requiring independent thinking and focused concentration.
+Psychological research suggests introverted individuals often possess strong logical reasoning abilities.
+This makes careers in research or academia particularly suitable.

 Emotional Stability